Module 5 Quick Field Guide

 - A 200-minute L2 Pro or K2 project produces 200 to 270 GB of raw data.
 Plan storage before the project begins, not after

-- The processing machine needs free disk space equal to approximately 5 times the raw data size to accommodate intermediate files generated during SLAM optimization and fusion.
+- The processing machine needs free disk space equal to approximately 5 times the raw data size for intermediate files.
 Verify before starting

 - Processed output adds 50 to 100 GB depending on density settings and export format